 In Love Is a Mix Tape, Rob, now a writer for Rolling Stone, uses the songs on fifteen mix tapes to tell the story of his brief time with Renée.
 From Elvis to Missy Elliott, the Rolling Stones to Yo La Tengo, the songs on these tapes make up the soundtrack to their lives.

 Can’t Stop Won’t Stop by Jeff Chang

 Forged in the fires of the Bronx and Kingston, Jamaica, Hip Hop has been a generation-defining movement.
-In a post-civil rights era transformed by deindustrialisation and globalisation, Hip Hop became a job-making engine and forever transformed politics and culture.
-Based on more than a decade of original interviews with DJs, b-boys, graffitti writers, gang members and rappers, and featuring unforgettable portraits of many of Hip Hop’s forbears and mavericks, this book chronicles the rise and rise of this movement through vivid cultural criticism and detailed narrative.
+In a post-civil rights era transformed by deindustrialization and globalization, Hip Hop became a job-making engine and forever transformed politics and culture.
+Based on more than a decade of original interviews with DJs, b-boys, graffiti writers, gang members and rappers, and featuring unforgettable portraits of many of Hip Hop’s forbears and mavericks, this book chronicles the rise and rise of this movement through vivid cultural criticism and detailed narrative.